Iron Deficiency After Gastric Bypass Surgery

 Or you may need more surgery on your bypass to increase the amount of iron you absorb.
 You should have blood tests before weight-loss surgery to find out if you have any vitamin or mineral deficiencies.
 These might include low levels of iron, vitamin B-12, or folate.
 Getting treatment for these deficiencies before your surgery will help your quality of life after surgery.

-After gastric bypass surgery, you will need to monitor your level of iron and other nutrients for the rest of your life.
+After gastric bypass surgery, you'll need to monitor your level of iron and other nutrients for the rest of your life.
 You can get iron deficiency and anemia years or decades after your gastric bypass surgery.
 Your healthcare provider should measure